Live from Liverpool Philharmonic

 In partnership with Cumbria Music Hub & Lake District Summer Music

 A4 Brass Quartet is one of the UK’s leading young chamber ensembles.
 Based at the Royal Northern College of Music in Manchester, England, A4 is comprised of principal players from some of the UK’s leading brass bands, including the world famous Black Dyke, Grimethorpe Colliery, Wingates and Hammonds Saltaire bands.
-This lively and inspiring performance also includes some great hints and tips about developing your skills as an instrumentalist.
+This lively and inspiring performance also includes some great tips for developing your skills as an instrumentalist.

 Hope & Social: Behind the scenes of being in a band